HOW GENERAL CAN WE START?

 that sounds better than strange

-It seems as though we have three tasks ahead of us then to categorize the infinite;
+It appears as though we have three tasks ahead of us then to categorize the infinite;

 1) the limitless unknown which binds finite observable phenomena